 By 1947, 2700 years have passed since the first Assyrian exile.
 The original prophesy in Deuteronomy 28:64 of “I’ll scatter you among all people… from the one end of the earth unto the other end of the earth” has now been fulfilled.

 So, you are probably thinking to yourself: “This history of the exiles and expulsions is very interesting, but where is the proof of the inverse prophesy?”
 (Remember?
-The one about gathering the exiles from the far reaches of the earth and bringing them back to their homeland and the universal recognition of the one nature of G-d).
+The one about gathering the exiles from the far reaches of the earth and bringing them back to Zion and the universal recognition of the one nature of G-d).

-In what looks like the self-reassembly scene from the Iron Giant, over the past 100 years, the decedents of the exiles are finally starting to make their way back home.
+In what looks like the self-reassembly scene from the Iron Giant, over the past 130 years, the decedents of the exiles are finally starting to make their way back home.
 Need some proof?
 By 1948, against all the odds, the State of Israel is re-established, the land is reclaimed, and Hebrew, as a spoken language is resurrected.
-Furthermore, consider the stories of some of the returning exiles, a remote and apparently completely unrelated groups like: Beta Israel, Bnei Menashe, Bene Ephraim, Bene Israel, Pashtun, ye-Ityoppya Ayhudi, Bakwa Dishi, The Lemba people, and Kaifeng.
+Furthermore, consider the stories of some of the returning exiles, a remote and what are apparently completely unrelated groups like: Beta Israel, Bnei Menashe, Bene Ephraim, Bene Israel, Pashtun, ye-Ityoppya Ayhudi, Bakwa Dishi, The Lemba people, and Kaifeng.
 All of these have an oral traditions that claim that they are the descendants of the Judean exiles or the ten lost tribes.

 Ok, so what about the universal recognition of the “one nature of G-d” prophesy?
 This one takes the cake!
 Check out the video below, recorded in a remote village in Papua New Guinea.
 It shows the native community reciting one of the oldest biblical affirmation prayers about the unity of G-d.

 The words for this song come from the text found in Deuteronomy 6:4:

 Hear, O Israel: the LORD our G-d, the LORD is one